-The ELN consists of different panels that are combined in the main application page:
+The Chemotion ELN consists of different panels that are combined in the main application page:

-Action Bar: The action bar on the top contains symbols for essential actions that are either very important for setting up the ELN or for using it.
-The action bar is located just below the browser window.
+Action Bar: The action bar on the top contains symbols for essential actions that are either very important for setting up or using the Chemotion ELN.
+The action bar is always located just below the browser window.

 Collection Bar: The collection bar is located on the left below the action bar and used to navigate through the collections.
 It can be toggled on/off.

 Management Level: The management level can be opened using the button in the collection bar.
 The management level enables the creation, deletion and organization of collections.